JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 published: false
 title: Old Kent Rd Malt Street development (Berkeley Homes)
 ---
 Southwark's planning committee is set to approve yet another major Old Kent Rd development on Monday.
+It will be the fourth after [Ruby Triangle], Cantium Retail park and [Southernwood Retail Park].
+Southernwood was unanimously approved by Southwark's planning committee just last week after despite objections and serious concerns from TfL.
+On the latter the committee was reassured by a letter sent by TfL the very afternoon of the meeting.

 Berkeley Homes has applied to build xxx homes on a small parcel of land behind B&Q.

 ![](http://35percent.org/img/maltstreet.jpg)